 See more trip photos here.

-Malachite Peak Summit Views
+Viewing From Malachite Peak Summit

 The quiet summit gave much-needed solace from the everyday chaos.
 The only sounds I heard were the overhead ravens.
-To the east were some places the pups and I have visited.
+To the east were some places the pups and I had visited.
 But I bet they were glad not to come on this trip.

 See more trip photos here.